-Current Holding | Diamond Offshore Drilling unsecured bonds.
-EV: USD400m
+Current Holding | Diamond Offshore Drilling.
+Market Cap: USD500m

-- At the price we paid for Diamond, not a lot needs to go right. - Offshore oil accounts for approximately 30% of global oil production and now operates at attractive "break-even" oil prices.
-We think offshore oil production will exist in 10 years, however the industry is likely in structural decline. - High oil prices from 2011- 2014 spurred a boom in offshore oil drilling, and a corresponding a boom in new vessel building.
-Drilling vessels take years to build and some are only just completing. - Since 2015 the industry has been oversupplied.
-Shorter (higher break-even) paybacks available in unconventional oil, and lower general oil CAPEX has limited demand.
-We don't think demand will return to 2014 peaks. - Legacy term contracts have enabled the industry to stall the inevitable retirement of sub-economic vessels.
-Recent oil volatility has prompted majors to defer CAPEX.
-The likely impact is a string of bankruptcies.
-New vessel owners may be more pragmatic on rig retirement decisions which could in-turn reduce supply to more sustainable levels.
+- Despite the global push into renewables, the world continues to need oil.
+Existing production declines at ~7% per year without new sources of supply. - Offshore oil accounts for approximately 30% of global oil production.
+Current oil prices offer attractive economics.
+Offshore "break-even" production costs are estimated to be below \$45 per barrel. - High oil prices from 2011- 2014 spurred a boom in offshore oil drilling, and a corresponding a boom in new vessel building.
+Drilling vessels take years to build and some are only just completing. - Since 2015 the offshore drilling industry has been oversupplied.
+Shorter (higher "break-even") paybacks available in unconventional oil, and lower general oil CAPEX has limited demand.
+We don't think demand will return to 2014 peaks. - Legacy term contracts enabled the industry to stall the inevitable retirement of long term sub-economic drilling vessels.
+Oil volatility in 2020 prompted majors to defer CAPEX which in-turn caused most of Diamond's peers to enter bankruptcy. - After bankruptcies, the new vessel owners may be more pragmatic on rig retirement decisions which could reduce supply to more sustainable levels. - Industry consolidation is likely.